 You may have received a notice from your landlord headed with the words “Section 5 Notice” or you may be a landlord wanting to dispose of your freehold or other interests in your property.

-Serving a section 5 notice is an obligation of a landlord under the Landlord and Tenant Act 1987 (‘the 1987 Act’) in order to offer the freehold to the tenants before selling it to a third party.
+Serving a section 5 notice is an obligation of a landlord under the Landlord and Tenant Act 1987 (‘the 1987 Act’).
 The notice triggers a period in which tenants can accept a landlord’s offer and restricts a landlord in further dealing with the freehold.

 The tenant, premises and flat must qualify.

 Generally, a tenant is a qualifying tenant if they are a tenant of a flat on a tenancy (but business, employee and assured tenancies do not apply and a qualifying tenant of three or more flats will be excluded).

 - they consist of the whole or part of a building (the 1987 Act does not define ‘building’ and this is the subject of ongoing case law); and

 - they contain two or more flats held by qualifying tenants; and